tencentyun/intlcloud-documents/product/域名与网站/移动解析/快速入门/如何接入_intl.md

 For detailed encryption method, see [Encryption Guidelines](https://cloud.tencent.com/document/product/379/3530).

 ### 3. Transforming the Client
 >Change the resolution method of the client to HttpDNS resolution.
-Please note that **the local DNS resolution method has to be retained as an alternative** during the accessing process.
+Please note that **the LocalDNS resolution method has to be retained as an alternative** during the accessing process.
 For details, see [here](/doc/product/379/bestpractices).

 ### 4. Applying for SDK Use (Optional)
 Enterprise edition users can apply for access through SDK.
 Tencent Cloud provides Tencent's proprietary **Zhiying Analysis SDK** which supports customization and direct embedding in apps for calling and has been widely used in various game clients of Tencent with sophisticated and stable functionality.